 - Choose products which minimise the risk of spills and splashes and ease container cleaning; - Review your filling area identify and protect any farmyard drains that could pose a risk to water; - Handle and mix on an impermeable surface e.g. concrete where washings are collected and drained to grass/soil (with Groundwater Authorisation) or via a lined Biobed.
-(See www. biobeds.info)

-For further information, please contact CAFRE at 028 9442 6770:

-• Avoid using field entrances as a filling point if beside a watercourse or any area, e.g. road, track or other feature, which may channel run-off to a watercourse:
+(See www.biobeds.info) For further information, please contact CAFRE at 028 9442 6770; - Avoid using field entrances as a filling point if beside a watercourse or any area, e.g. road, track or other feature, which may channel run-off to a watercourse;

-- Check the sprayer is in good mixing area; - whilst fillina: - Fill using the induction bowl or closed transfer system where available: - Pressure or triple wash containers with water and drain into the induction bowl.
+- Check the sprayer is in good working order.
+Use the National Sprayer Testing Scheme (NSTS) and operator checklist.
+Check for drips and leaks before leaving the mixing area; - Never leave the sprayer unattended whilst filling; - Fill using the induction bowl or closed transfer system where available; - Pressure or triple wash containers with water and drain into the induction bowl.
 Rinse seals and lids over the induction bowl.
-Keep any cardboard clean; Store cleaned empty containers - safely and upright after use.
+Keep any cardboard clean; - Store cleaned empty containers safely and upright after use.
 Follow disposal contractor's advice on segregating clean packaging material.